 The Overseas Investment Act 2005 (OIA) and Overseas Investment Regulations 2005 restrict "overseas persons" from acquiring certain real estate in New Zealand without consent.
 This land includes:

 OIA consent is also required for a foreign investor to acquire an interest in land with a potential term of three years of more – such as a lease or option.
+However, proposed reforms to the OIA in 2021 may increase this three-year term to ten years.
 Certain interests, such as easements, are exempt.

 Acquisitions of commercial real estate are generally financed in the loan market, using either bilateral secured loans or, for larger transactions, syndicated secured loans.